What can you do with a politics degree?

 Postgraduate politics courses can allow a greater degree of independence and specialisation if desired.

-What should I study at high school if I want to study politics?
+What should I study if I want to study politics?

-To study politics at university, you should consider taking subjects such politics, sociology, history, economics or law at school or college.
+To study politics at university, you should consider taking subjects such politics, sociology, history, economics or law at school.
 Subjects like maths and philosophy are also common.
 Politics departments also tend to favour other essay-based subjects, like English, religious education or psychology, although having science does not tend to be a disadvantage.

 Modern languages are also highly-valued by politics departments, with many universities offering politics courses alongside a foreign language and study abroad programmes.